neocrz/my-nixpkgs/README.md

   # Example for NixOS
   environment.systemPackages = [
     pkgs.my-echo
-    pkgs.my-nvf
+    pkgs.nvf
   ];

   # Example for Home Manager
   home.packages = [
     pkgs.my-echo
-    pkgs.my-nvf
+    pkgs.nvf
   ];
 }
 ```

 ### Alternative: Using a Custom Namespace

-If you want to avoid potential conflicts with other overlays, you can place all packages from this overlay under a custom namespace (e.g., `mypkgs`).
+If you want to avoid potential conflicts with other overlays, you can place all packages from this overlay under a custom namespace (e.g., `neocrz`).

 1.  **Define the namespaced overlay:**